 Grass Cutting Contract

-KP advised the Council that they had been running on a month by month contract which could result in price increase and cause budgetary implication in the future.
+KP advised the Council that they had been running on a month by month contract which could result in price increase and cause budgetary implications in the future.
 KP had spoken to the current contractor to establish a schedule of works for the village and had circulated a 3-year agreement to all Councillors before the meeting.
 As the contractual cost was very low it was agreed by unanimous vote to proceed with the 3-year contract with CGM and not to tender further as a better price and service would not be achievable.

 Change of PC IT/Website/Mail service provider